01

 So, Karl developed a single variant causing him to get CSID.
 Maya's variants, however, work collectively to affect multiple aspects of her health and personality, whether predisposing her to diseases like type 2 diabetes, or influencing characteristics like her muscle strength or her inclination to take risks.

-In reality, people don’t just have a causal variant, high-effect, or common variants.
-They can have a mix of the three.
+In reality, people don’t just have a high-effect variant or common variants.
+They can have a mix of the two.

 From monogenic to polygenic features